The night before your surgery - children

 Give your child clear liquids up until 2 hours before the scheduled time at the hospital.
 Here is a list of clear liquids:

 - Apple juice

 If you are breastfeeding, you can breastfeed your baby until 4 hours before the scheduled time to come to the hospital.

-Do not give your child any supplements, herbs, vitamins, or minerals before surgery unless your doctor said it was okay.
+DO NOT give your child any supplements, herbs, vitamins, or minerals before surgery unless your doctor said it is ok.